Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 - Upon testing the website and playing the game it came to my notice that the user could continue playing the game and winning without running out of rounds just selecting the Superposition Scissors choice which could encourage cheating.
 The computer could not counter the move regardless the number of times the user selects the Superposition Scissors.
 Which made the game pretty boring to the user because the user could easily cheat and win as many times as they please.
 I figured it was how I wrote the code for the function makeAdaptiveComputerChoice

 - By introducing unpredictability: 30% chance to use adaptive choice and 70% chance to make a random choice.
 With the use of the Math.random() method, to return the counterMove() in the makeAdaptiveComputerChoice function the bug was fixed and the computer could counter the users choices, making the game more challenging and interesting to the user.

+- On desktops and smaller devices, the content of the page was not stable, I figured when i slide the content to the left there a appeared a big gap on the side of the page therefore shitting the contents to the right.
+I figured that some of my H1 and H2 elements were too big and shifted the other elements making them shift from their original position. by adding max.width of 50vw and margin of 20px auto; to my H1 element the bug was solved.

 ## Deployment